howardsolutions/deep-typescript/README.md

 ### WHEN to use typed arrays?

-- Any time we need to represent a collection of records with some arbitrary sort order.
+- Any time we need to represent a COLLECTION OF RECORD with some arbitrary sort order.

+## 5. Tuple

+- LOOK similar to array, array-like structure where each element represents SOME PROPERTY OF A RECORD.
+- The ORDER of type in tuple matter

+- Is feature in TS but we're not widely use.